TheMathematicFanatic/MF_Tools/README.md

 ```
 ![](/demo/resources/Demo_TransformByGlyphMap0.gif)

-By passing no glyph_map (or an empty glyph_map entry, or the parameter `show_indices=True`), it triggers the show_indices mode of the animation.
+I recommend one first pass no glyph_map to trigger the `show_indices` mode.
 By inspecting the indices, the user can then fill in the glyph_map.

 ```py
 class Demo_TransformByGlyphMap1(Scene):